It’s easy to assume that debts owed to the federal government can’t be discharged in bankruptcy.

 Secured debts, those for which there is a lien, generally survive a bankruptcy discharge.

-Debts dischargeable in bankruptcy
+Debts to government dischargeable in bankruptcy

 Income taxes for years more than three years before the bankruptcy filing are dischargeable.
 You count the three years from the due date of the return.
 If there is a tax lien, the lien survives on existing assets, but doesn’t attach to new property.
 More on taxes in bankruptcy